PATRIC3/p3_docs/docroot/common_tasks/gui_tasks.rst

 List the Features in a Protein Family and the Genomes Containing Them
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Phillipe's task: Given a protein family get the (genome,peg) tuples for the family.
+This procedure is described in :ref:`feature-protein-family-id`.

 Find the Function of a Protein Family
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Phillipe's task: Given a protein family get the function of the family.
+First, get a list of the features in the protein family using :ref:`feature-protein-family-id` or :ref:`feature-protein-family-list`.
+Then use the procedure in :ref:`feature-protein-family-function`.

 Working with Features